sundeepbassi/quizzy-movies/README.md

  When I resubmitted the validation check for the script file in JShint it came back with no errors or warnings.

-## 8.4 supported screens and browsers
+## 8.4 Supported Screens and Browsers

 ## 9. Deployment